-The City of Durham’s Transportation Department is conducting the Bull E-Bike Pilot to learn more about how electric bikes (e-bikes) can be deployed to improve the transportation experience in the Bull City.
-We’re seeking participants to use a pedal-assist e-bike for 4+ weeks in exchange for sharing information about their experience, including tracking their travel via a smartphone app.
-In addition to the e-bike, participants will receive a helmet, u-lock, and other accessories, plus maintenance support.
-We expect to launch the first participant group on August 15 and the pilot will end in early November 2022.
+The City of Durham’s Transportation Department conducted the Bull E-Bike Pilot to learn more about how electric bikes (e-bikes) can be deployed to improve the transportation experience in the Bull City.
+Selected participants used a pedal-assist e-bike for 4+ weeks in exchange for sharing information about their experience, including tracking their travel via a smartphone app.
+In addition to the e-bike, participants received a helmet, u-lock, and other accessories, plus maintenance support.
+We launched the first participant cohort on August 15 and the pilot will end in early November 2022.

 The goal of the Bull E-Bike Pilot project is to learn the effects when a downtown Durham employee is given an electric-assist bike.
 The collected data and lived experiences from this pilot project will teach us and other cities if electric-assist bikes for downtown workers can help increase transportation access, reduce single-occupancy vehicle trips, etc.

 Learn the latest news about our program from our monthly blog posts!